Joel Tanner Hart: Life and work

 Joel Tanner Hart is best known for busts of Andrew Jackson (1838) and Henry Clay (1847).
 As well, he carved those of John Jordan Crittenden and Cassius M. Clay and created the statues called Il Penseroso (1853) and Woman Triumphant that stood at the Fayette County courthouse until it was destroyed by fire in 1897.

 He also sculpted the bas-relief for the tombstone of Southwood Smith in the English Cemetery in Florence.
 Hart died in Florence in 1877 and was buried in the same English Cemetery.
-By Legislative Act, his remains were later exhumed and returned to his native state of Kentucky for reinterment in the Frankfort Cemetery in Frankfort, Kentucky.
+By Legislative Act, his remains were later exhumed and returned to his native state of Kentucky for reinterment in the Frankfort Cemetery in Frankfort, Kentucky on June 18, 1887.